Is This Any Way To Drive An Omnibus? 10 Questions About What Just Happened

 Many of the president's most ardent supporters were taken by surprise.
 Not a few felt betrayed.

-("Stabbing me in the back!" shouted Rush Limbaugh from atop the conservative talk radio world as he watched the president's news avail.
-Limbaugh had assured listeners the day before that Trump could not and would not sign the spending bill. )
+("Stabbing me in the back!" shouted Rush Limbaugh from atop the conservative talk radio world as he watched the president's news availability.
+Limbaugh had assured listeners the day before that Trump could not and would not sign the spending bill.)

 So if any or all of this prompted questions in your mind, here are some first attempts at answers.

-1. Does Congress really vote on big important bills without reading them?
+1. Does Congress really vote on big, important bills without reading them?

 Short answer: Yes, it does so routinely, and for several reasons.
 First, ask yourself, when was the last time you read anything 2,200 pages long?
 If you ever did so, was the text in plain English or in "statutory language" full of coded references to sections of the U.S. code of laws?
 Would you read that many pages yourself if there was a summary available, one that could be read and interpreted by a member of your staff?
 And even if you wanted to read all 2,200 pages yourself, could you do it overnight?